-There is a legal requirement for the UK to achieve net-zero greenhouse gas emissions by 2050.
+Committee on Climate Change (2022) Progress in reducing emissions here is a legal requirement for the UK to achieve net-zero greenhouse gas emissions by 2050.
 Across the UK there are also wider environmental targets that each devolved administration must deliver.
 In England this includes halting the decline in species populations by 2030, and increasing tree and woodland cover to 16.5% of total land area by 2050.